breakside/JSKit/Documentation/Goals.md

 way outside the browser window, then let up.
 You'll never get the document mouse up, and the button will be in a weird state, still listening for move and up events.
 If you mouse back over the button, it will re-press, even though the mouse is up.
-So, you can:
+To solve that, you can:

 - Watch for the mouse to leave the window, and treat it like a mouse up.